WinterTFG/TulipFarm/README.md

 1. The PaymentProcessor has been disabled and will be rebuilt outside this work (perhaps included in separate docker).

 ## TODO
-> - heartbeat for server and proxy to connect more elegantly
+> - Heartbeat for server and proxy to connect more elegantly
+> - Stratum server: Add vardiff
+> - Payment Processor: Add PPLNS optional functionality
+> - Website: IP auth for min payouts
+> - Website: Search by worker name, not just Erg address
+> - Website: Better responsive tables for mobile, and obfuscicate worker addresses
+> - Website: Add block effort calculations for home page and worker page
+> - Website: Auto-generate config files for popular mining software (NBMiner, T-Rex, TeamRedMiner, lolminer)
+> - Website: Worker page only show list of workers searched for, not all workers
+> - Website: Add clean error handling for search, undisplayed data, and loading visual